gazebosim/docs/citadel/ros_integration.md

 Citadel binaries are available for ROS Noetic and Foxy.
 Check out the [table on ros_ign](https://github.com/ignitionrobotics/ros_ign) for other combinations.

-For users using ROS Noetic on Ubuntu Focal, a binary deb is available for Citadel:
+For example, to install on Noetic use:

 ```bash
 sudo apt install ros-noetic-ros-ign